manaranjanp/awesome/_posts/2016-05-21-spark-workshop.md

 - pyspark
 categories:
 - workshops
-introduction: "A 3 days deep dive course on Spark for Deveopers using Python"
+introduction: "A 3 days deep dive course on Spark for Developers using Python"
 ---

 ## overview